Olympus E-510 vs Sony A6500

 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-510 does not offer wifi capability.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the E-510 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-510 was succeeded by the Olympus E-520.
+Both the E-510 and the A6500 have been discontinued, but can regularly be found used on eBay.
+The E-510 was replaced by the Olympus E-520, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-510 and the Sony A6500?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Longer lasting: Can take more shots (750 versus 350) on a single battery charge.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More affordable: Was introduced into a lower priced category (43 percent cheaper at launch).

 - More heavily discounted: Has been available for much longer (launched in March 2007).